berenslab/MorphoPy/README.md

 	yum install git gcc-c++ python36 python36-pip python36-devel geos-devel graphviz-devel
 #### Windows:

+ - git: you can find it [here](https://git-scm.com/download/win)
- - python 3.7
+ - python >3.7: download from Microsoft store or  [here](https://www.python.org/downloads/windows/)
- - pip 3.7
+ - pip >3.7: be sure you selected to install it with the base package
+ - Microsoft Build Tools >14.0 you can download them [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/)
- - graphviz development ???
+ - graphviz development (x64)
- - geometry library development ???
-###  Install the python package (Mac & Linux)
+###  Install the python package

 **1)** Clone the GitHub repository into your local directory: